This review covers both Wolf's Rain and the Wolf's Rain ova.

 The major problem with the story, as mentioned, was how slow it goes.
 I love slow-paced animes, but there is a time and place for such pacing.
 In a drama anime about finding the place of eternal happiness, it seems somewhat out of place.
 There seemed to be some filler (Definitely the four recap episodes, but I ended up skipping those both times I watched it) especially near the middle.
 SPOILER The deadly forest with the wierd pointless talking owl, the false paradise Kiba sees in his paralyzed state in the desert, just to name some that I remember.
 END SPOILER Now, these are not that bad, as far as filler goes, but they break the flow of the anime up a bit.
 They have some important elements, but could have been done better.

 Now the ending.
 My god, the ending.
 This seems to be a love it or hate it ending and I absolutely loved every minute of it.
-No spoilers, but it gets really, really tragic.
-It made me emotional in all four of the last episodes, almost as much as AnoHana did.
-It is a happy ending, but a sad ending.
+No spoilers, but it gets pretty damn tragic.
+It made me emotional in all four of the last episodes, almost as much as AnoHana did, and that is saying something.
+It is a happy ending, also a sad ending.
 Optimistic, but pessimistic.
 Nothing changes, yet everything changes.
-Words can't accurately describe what happens, it must be seen.
+Words can't accurately describe what happens: it must be seen.
 To me it was one of the most amazing endings of any anime, and I could not see Wolf's Rain going out on a perfectly happy "all-is-well" ending at all.

 In the opening theme, the line is sung "Stray, no regret 'cause I've got nothing to lose."

 That one line sums up the bittersweet journey that is Wolf's Rain.

 TL;DR - An interesting but flawed drama anime that holds an atmosphere that seems much more lost and sad, and less filled with fanservice and action than one would expect out of the show.
 Quite a nice surprise, really.